aarsteinmedia/am-gdpr/README.md

 # AM GDPR for TagManager

-Reactive GDPR Web Component that prompts visitors for consent, stores their preferences and loads Tag Manager.
+Reactive GDPR Web Component that prompts visitors for consent, stores their preferences and implements tracking.

 ## Table of Contents